 The Maryland Department of Natural Resources Artificial Reef Committee (ARC) has the duty of advising the Director of Fishing and Boating Services on all matters referred to the committee regarding the development, monitoring and management of artificial reefs in Maryland Bay and Ocean waters.
 For a list of Artificial Reef Committee members and information on past and upcoming meetings, see the Artificial Reef Committee Membership and Meetings link on the left side of this page.

-The "Artificial Reef Management Plan for Maryland" (Loftus and Stone, 2007) is the primary guidance document for the Maryland Artificial Reef Program and MARI.
-This document gives a history of the older reef programs in MD going back to the 1960's.
+The "Artificial Reef Management Plan for Maryland" (Loftus and Stone, 2007) is the primary guidance document for the Maryland Artificial Reef Program and the Maryland Artificial Reef Initiative (MARI).
+This document gives a history of the older reef programs in Maryland going back to the 1960's.
 It lays out the purpose, goals and objectives of the Artificial Reef Program and provides a management framework for artificial reef projects, including guidelines on permits, siting, materials, construction, (deployments) and monitoring.

 Here is the final Maryland Artificial Reef Plan without Appendix B (1 MB).

 Here is the final Maryland Artificial Reef Plan, including Appendix B (11 MB).

 If you would like further information, please contact Michael Malpezzi at email@example.com .

 Erik Zlokovitz giving an overview of Mid and South Atlantic Artificial Reefs at the 2015 Florida Artificial Reef Summit in January.
 (Fast-forward to frame 1:47:40 to hear Erik.)